 Giancarlo DiTrapano is editor of Tyrant Books and New York Tyrant.
-He has published books by Atticus Lish, Marie Calloway, Scott McClanahan, Clancy Martin, Brian Evenson, Eugene Marten, Blake Butler, Michael Kimball, Sam Michel, Ken Baumann, and others.
-He was written for Playboy, Vice, and other outlets.
+He has published and edited books by Atticus Lish, Marie Calloway, Scott McClanahan, Clancy Martin, Brian Evenson, Eugene Marten, Blake Butler, Michael Kimball, Sam Michel, Ken Baumann, and others.
+He has written for Playboy, Vice, and other outlets.
 He taught fiction writing and editing at Catapult.
 He lives in Rome.

 Chelsea Hodson is the author of the forthcoming essay collection Tonight I'm Someone Else (Henry Holt, 2018) as well as the chapbook Pity the Animal (Future Tense & Emily Books, 2014).
 She is a graduate of the MFA program at Bennington College, and was a PEN Center USA Emerging Voices Fellow.
 She is a former performance facilitator for Marina Abramovic and nonfiction instructor at Catapult and Skillshare.
 She lives in Brooklyn.